 All awnings must be installed by a professional awning installer.
 The unit owner will ensure that the framework and/or housing unit is installed in either of the two approved colors: black or dark brown.
 If a retractable motorized housing is installed, all parts, including the electrical box, power switch, and any wire covers, must be black or dark brown.
 When a motorized retractable awning is installed, an existing exterior electrical outlet will be used.
-If an exterior outlet does not exist, the unit owner must comply with the Standard Policy for Installing Exterior Outlets.
-The awning cannot extend further than the balcony railing.
-All awnings on any one building must be of the same fabric design, style, and color.
-A "building" is defined as a contiguous set of units.
+If an exterior outlet does not exist, the unit owner must comply with the Standard Policy for Installing Exterior Outlets, see "Exterior Electrical Outlets" on page 65.